List of Cardcaptor Sakura characters: Akiho Shinomoto

 Akiho makes her first appearance in chapter 7 of the Clear Card arc as a transfer student in Sakura and Tomoyo's class.
 Akiho used to live in France, Germany, Italy, England, and Hong Kong before moving to Japan, and is initially shy around her classmates due to her nervousness about speaking Japanese.
 Akiho is gifted at singing and, with Tomoyo and Sakura's encouragement, joins the school choir club.

 Akiho lives with her caretaker Yuna D. Kaito in Eriol's old house.
 She tells Sakura that Yuna has cared for her since she was very young, and suggests that she is distant from her blood relatives.
 Many of Akiho's relatives are avid book collectors who travel the world in search of rare books.
 Akiho's family installed its massive library of books in her house, among them one of her most prized possessions, a novel titled "Alice in Clockland" written in a foreign script only she can read.
 Akiho states that she has moved from country to country for most of her life in search of a particular book.
 Sakura and Akiho continue to enter the same dream, Akiho develops a knowledge of why she is present in those dreams: the mysterious person she is watching has something she wants.

 Later is revealed that Akiho is part of the "D" magician clan, but despite having born from the two most powerful magicians of the clan at the time, she has no magic power at all, thus the clan decides to use her to create the ultimate magic tool by implanting many spells in her body, despite knowing that it would destroy her soul, until Kaito takes her with him.

-In the anime adaptation, Akiho Shinomoto is voiced by Minori Suzuki in Japanese and Amanda Lee in English.
+In the anime adaptation, Akiho Shinomoto is voiced by Minori Suzuki in Japanese and AmaLee in English.